sepetov/htmlSQL/README.md

 Usage
 -----

-Just include the "snoopy.class.php" and the "htmlsql.class.php" files into your PHP scripts and look at the examples to get an idea of how to use the htmlSQL library.
+Just include the "snoopy.php" and the "htmlsql.php" files into your PHP scripts and look at the examples to get an idea of how to use the htmlSQL library.
 It should be very simple :-)